Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name | CBC News

 "Things need to change.
 It's time for diversity, inclusion."

-In March, council in Petawawa, Ont., voted to rename Indian Diamond Park to Mohns Memorial Park, to honour the family's legacy.
-Henry Mohns donated the land to the municipality and his son Willard Mohns, transformed it from a gravel pit into a baseball diamond.
+In March, council in the Ottawa Valley town of more than 18,000 people voted to rename Indian Diamond Park to Mohns Memorial Park.
+Henry Mohns donated the land to the municipality and his son Willard Mohns transformed it from a gravel pit into a baseball diamond.

-The renaming journey began when a concerned resident requested the town reconsider the field's name and the "Petawawa Indians" baseball team's name last summer.
+The renaming journey began when a concerned resident requested the town reconsider the field's name and the "Petawawa Indians" baseball team name last summer.

 A July 2021 meeting document explained that the name Indian Diamond Park has been in place for decades and was named that to honour Petawawa's Indigenous population.
-The notes state the term Indian is "no longer acceptable and perceived to be discriminatory."
+It states the term Indian is "no longer acceptable and perceived to be discriminatory."

 In November, council decided to move forward with a renaming process as part of "reconciling relationships with Indigenous peoples."